 Castle nodded against her, the day's worth of stubble scratching lightly against her skin.

 "Because I couldn't just tell you.
 Talking wasn't really our thing."

 Kate couldn't help but chuckle at that.

-Her eyes dipped to the journal again and she flipped it open to the first page once more.
-She faltered.
+Her eyes dipped to the journal again and she flipped it open to the first page once more, faltered.
 "Are you sure?"

 "I wrote them for you, Kate," he promised.
 "I mean, I never thought you'd actually read them."

-"But...we should right?" she cut in, knowing that within those pages was their history.
-All the miscommunications and near misses and poorly timed confessions that they'd never talked about.
+"But... we should right?" she questioned, knowing that within these pages was their history.
+All the miscommunications and near misses and poorly timed confessions they'd never talked about.
 All the things they were simply content to ignore.
 All the things that probably needed to be brought out into the open.

 Castle wrapped his hands around hers on the edges of the journal.
 "This is yours now.
 Ours.
-Just...you need to understand, some of this isn't going to be easy to read."
+Just... you need to understand, some of this won't be easy to read."

 Kate exhaled falteringly.
 She could do this.
 She really could.
 "Okay.
 I can handle it."

-His hands left hers, came to rest on her sides, squeezing gently.
+His hands left hers, came to rest on her biceps, squeezing gently.
 "You sure?"